zvdy/zvdy/README.md

 ===

 ### 👤 **whoami**:
-I'm a selftaught Software Engineer and  Cloud Enginner, currently working as a API Platform Site Reliability Engineer.
+I'm a selftaught Software and Cloud Enginner, currently working as a API Platform Software Engineer.
 I've been passionate about technology since I was a kid, I'm a fast learner, curious and self-driven person.

 I enjoy building software and solving problems on an efficient way.
 I also enjoy cybersecurity and automation, always looking for new challenges and opportunities to improve and grow my expertise.